-- Because there’s nothing better than giving and receiving pleasure, and
+Because there’s nothing better than giving and receiving pleasure.

 So, before we all fade off into the sunset waving our ‘free love’ signs, let’s make a final contribution to sex on this planet, and pave the way for younger generations to embrace sexual pleasure as part of life, to the end of life.

 That begins with your personal journey.And your personal journey begins with an open and honest conversation about sex, what it’s meant to you, what it means to you now, and what you want it to mean going forward.

 Most of my clients these days are over 50.
 It took many of them until now to start looking for help in making sex and intimacy better.
 Erectile issues, hormonal changes, lack of lubrication are all our body’s way of saying, “There’s more to sex than you’re used to!”
 Time to start learning again.
 Your sexual (r)evolution begins now.

 Give me a call.
 Let’s talk about what can make your sex better, or even the best yet!